fatma2123456/Arabic-Speech-Recognition-System-deeplearning/README.md

 - Pandas
 - JiWER (for WER calculation)
 - Tqdm
+## Challenges faced during training:
+ The large size of the data required to train the model, so we ran the model twice because it requires a large GPU and more than 10 continuous hours, and converting the outputs from the test data into words.
+We worked on this by extracting the distinctive words from the transcption and putting them in words.txt for the text.
+We also worked on identifying letters in the Arabic language and improving the outputs of the model and training it
 ## Future Improvements

 - Experiment with more advanced model architectures (e.g., Transformer-based models)